justincasali/solace/README.md

 ### Preface

-This program does what you tell it to do and just that, it's a nitty gritty backend.
+This program does what you tell it to do and just that, it's a nitty gritty backup/restore engine.

 Backing up to an existing bucket-prefix will result in conflated backup data.

 Restoring onto a table with existing data will result in conflated table entries.

-Bad inputs will do bad things, send requests programmatically or wrap tool with a user friendly api.
+Bad inputs will do bad things, send requests programmatically or wrap tool with user friendly interface.

 ## Use